 Cheese and bread

-And what food would Gielen take with him to a desert island?
+And what food would Edwin take with him to a desert island?

 “Dutch cheese and fresh bread.”

-- Career: Back in the day in the Netherlands, Gielen worked in a small bakery.
+- Career: Back in the day in the Netherlands, Edwin worked in a small bakery.
 While living in Estonia, he worked at Unilever for 19 years before Paulig.
-He has worked at Paulig for five years.
+He has worked at Paulig for seven years.